How To Know If Your Period is Too Heavy

 When to See a Doctor

-If you are experiencing any of the above symptoms or have concerns about your menstrual cycle, it’s important to schedule an appointment with your healthcare provider.
-They can help determine if your period is too heavy and if there is an underlying medical condition causing it.
+If you’re encountering the symptoms mentioned above or have concerns about your menstrual cycle, scheduling an appointment with your healthcare provider is crucial.
+A professional evaluation can determine whether your period is excessively heavy and uncover any underlying medical conditions.

 Diagnosis